Ranked in the top 2% in the world for business*

 - sustainable food systems.

 Broaden your cultural understanding of nutrition and commerce by taking your studies overseas.
 Learn about strategic management in South Korea or head to the US to visit some of the world’s biggest food organisations.
-You will gain invaluable experience that will ensure that you can take your degree into careers within Australia and internationally.Read More
+International study provides invaluable experience that prepares you to transition from course to career within Australia and around the globe.Read More

-To complete the Bachelor of Food and Nutrition Sciences/Bachelor of Commerce students must attain 32 credit points.
+To complete the Bachelor of Nutrition Science/Bachelor of Commerce students must attain 32 credit points.
 Most units (think of units as 'subjects') are equal to 1 credit point.
 In order to gain 32 credit points you will need to study 32 units (AKA 'subjects') over your entire degree.
 Most students choose to study 4 units per trimester, and usually undertake two trimesters each year.

 The course comprises 32 credit points.
 16 credit points are Nutrition Science units, and 16 credit points are Commerce units, which includes the completion of a prescribed Commerce major sequence from one of the following options: Accounting, Economics, Finance, Human Resource Management, Management, Management Information Systems and Marketing, which must include the following: